 The radiator is 280mm with a tight FPI (fins per inch).
 Although this is not specified, I would imagine the FPI spacing is somewhere between 8 and 12 fpi.
 At a thickness of 27mm, 8fpi seems more reasonable.
-The surface density dictates how much more coolant the radiator can handle as well as being able to spread that coolant evenly for better cooling.
+The surface density dictates how much more coolant the radiator can handle and can spread that coolant evenly for better cooling.
 A higher thickness usually means better cooling efficiency.
-Since it’s made from aluminum, temperatures will likely end up being slightly higher than say, the Asus Ryujin Raid, which is copper.
+Since it’s made from aluminum, temperatures will likely end up being slightly higher than the Asus Ryujin Raid, which is copper.
 The tubing used feels very durable with slick sleeves.
-At first glance, the fittings for the radiator seem to be screw off, but rest assured they are not coming off!
-There is a fill port, however I decided to not fiddle with it, as I believe it would be used for servicing for RMA purposes.
+At first glance, the radiator’s fittings seem to be screw off, but rest assured, they are not coming off!
+There is a fill port; however, I decided not to fiddle with it, as I believe it would be used for servicing for RMA purposes.
 Overall, the radiator feels very light and easy to handle.

-Cougar has created their own intuitively designed fans for cooling: the Vortex WB, which is a 140mm Hydro-Dynamic bearing PWM and a behemoth of a fan system.
+Cougar has created their own intuitively designed fans for cooling: the Vortex WB, a 140mm Hydro-Dynamic bearing PWM, and a behemoth of a fan system.
 These fans come in a diverse anti-vibration dynamic design, supporting grooved blades that provide strong and focused airflow.
-At 105 cubic feet per min (CFM) we could very well push through enough air to keep the radiator cool to the touch at any setting.
-The higher the airflow through the fans, the more pressure, or static pressure where there are airflow restrictions.
+At 105 cubic feet per min (CFM), we could very well push through enough air to keep the radiator cool to the touch at any setting.
+The higher the airflow through the fans, the more pressure or static pressure where there are airflow restrictions.
 A high fin count radiator would benefit more from this type of fan because of the high pressure due to how much air is being pushed through.
-For example, a regular case fan will have great air flow but the pressure at which it flows would be weak.
+For example, a regular case fan will have great airflow, but the pressure at which it flows would be weak.
 Therefore, connecting just any fan to this radiator can create a bit of an obstacle because you need a fair bit of air to cool down the temps the radiator can reach.
-In order to adequately cool it, Cougar has implemented slight changes in the fin design of their fan which creates more of a vortex, forcing air through the radiator, effectively creating pressure and lowering your temps.
+Cougar has implemented slight changes in the fin design of their fan to adequately cool it, which creates more of a vortex, forcing air through the radiator, effectively creating pressure and lowering your temps.
 It’s a very keen idea to look for fans that have a high CFM and static pressure.

 The Vortex WB does have a lower RPM than most at 600-1800rpm, hinting at a more balanced airflow to static ratio.
 Controlling the fans is a task for whichever fan control software you have installed on your device, as the fans don’t come with a Cougar software system.
 Through this, I found that using other 3rd party software systems proved to be a nuisance.
 Even Asus’s AI Suite didn’t recognize the fans at all when I first installed this AIO.
-Nonetheless, I was eventually able to attain fan control, though my readings might have been off from the specs supplied.
-This isn’t exactly an AIO used for intense overclocking, but you do have the option of changing the fan speed for prepping the CPU in case you wanted to do some extreme overclocking.
+Nonetheless, I eventually attained fan control, though my readings might have been off from the specs supplied.
+This isn’t exactly an AIO used for intense overclocking, but you do have the option of changing the fan speed for prepping the CPU if you wanted to do some extreme overclocking.

 The housing for the pump is attached to the cold plate.
-It barely makes any noise at all and I only really noticed the pump during startup and during extreme testing or high-fidelity gaming like COD: Warzone.
-I did notice the plate did seem smaller than a plate like the ASUS Ryujin, leading me to believe cooling CPU’s like Intel’s X-series for x299 platform would have higher than expected temp results.
+It barely makes any noise at all, and I only really noticed the pump during startup and during extreme testing or high-fidelity gaming like COD: Warzone.
+I did notice the plate did seem smaller than the plate like the ASUS Ryujin, leading me to believe cooling CPUs like Intel’s X-series for x299 platform would have higher than expected temp results.
 However, for the i9-10900k, it seems to be cooling the entirety of the HIS.
-In terms of mounting, the AIO can be affixed either vertically or horizontally, depending on your preference and setup.
+The AIO can be affixed either vertically or horizontally, depending on your preference and set up in terms of mounting.
 This is made possible by the swivel fittings at the bottom of the pump, which allows for better positioning and a more customized look for your tubes.

 The Light Show

 Installation was a bit trickier than installations I’ve experienced for other AIOs.
-Specifically, the base plate guides were a bit wobbly and the heads are circlular so I had to pay close attention to the orientation of the guides so that my back-plate wasn’t lopsided.
+Specifically, the base plate guides were a bit wobbly, and the heads are circular, so I had to pay close attention to the guides’ orientation so that my back-plate wasn’t lopsided.

 Installing the fans was fairly simple.
-Depending on your mounting orientation, have your fans set up as outtake if mounting to the top of case, and intake if you are mounting to the front.
-Investing in Cougars Vortex WB fans would be great for the front mounting because it would help provide more air flow over your components and then out through the back or upwards.
+Depending on your mounting orientation, have your fans set up as outtake if mounting to the top of the case and intake if you are mounting to the front.
+Investing in Cougars Vortex WB fans would be great for the front mounting because it would help provide more airflow over your components and then out through the back or upwards.
 Connect the fans to the 2-to-1 connecter and plug it into your CPU header.
 Then, plug in the 5v RGB header and your SATA power.
-Power on and you will hear the churning of the pump as it turns on for the first time and experience the beautiful RGB light show.
+Power on,, and you will hear the pump’s churning as it turns on for the first time and experience the beautiful RGB light show.

-We used Intels space heater CPU the i9-10900k.
-The i9-10900k is capable of clock speeds of 5.3GHz but all that extra power can consume up to 250 watts and hit an insane 100 degrees Celsius on top of the line custom loops.
+We used Intel’s space heater CPU, the i9-10900k.
+The i9-10900k is capable of clock speeds of 5.3GHz, but all that extra power can consume up to 250 watts and hit an insane 100 degrees Celsius on top of the line custom loops.
 Even LN2 pros had a rough time handling this beast.
 So, we’re going to throw the Cougar 280mm at it and see if we roar like a Cougar or Meow like a Hello Kitty.
-First, we test our idle temps letting it run idle for about 3 hours.
+First, we test our idle temps, letting it run idle for about 3 hours.
 The Aqua 280 was able to keep the i9-10900k at a “chilly” 36 degrees Celsius.
 By running a fan speed test, we were able to hit a max of 1880rpm and a low of 558rpm.
 While running, fan noise wasn’t too bad and only resulted in a soft hum.
 Pump noise was also comparable in terms of noise and only let off an audible soft hum as well.
 Once reaching 100% fan speed, there was a weird change in temps.
-Usually higher fan speeds would result in a lowered temperature, but I found the temperatures had actually risen to 38 degrees Celsius and continued to remain at 38 degrees or higher for the rest of the testing period.
+Usually, higher fan speeds would result in a lowered temperature, but I found the temperatures had actually risen to 38 degrees Celsius and remained at 38 degrees or higher for the rest of the testing period.

 In this instance, Standard and Silent will be the same for the Aqua 280mm, as the lowest setting available is 20%.
-A custom loop is able to go lower or even stop because it’s controlled by the CPU header.
-For this AIO, it’s better to plug it into the CPU header, as custom loops usually have many more fans.
+A custom loop is able to go lower or even stop because the CPU header controls it.
+It’s better for this AIO to plug it into the CPU header, as custom loops usually have many more fans.
 At the start of the test, the Aqua reached a temperature of 36 degrees Celsius.
-I kept this data in because during most of the idle time, it remained at 36 degrees Celsius.
+I kept this data in because, during most of the idle time, it remained at 36 degrees Celsius.
 But, I believe the room started to heat up as the sun was rising and contributed to the 2-degree rise in temperature.
 Ambient temperatures can sometimes have an effect on data results.
 For example, if I were to do this test in the winter, I might actually have lower temperatures of 34-35 degrees Celsius!